 Submitting personal information is voluntary.
-When you voluntarily submit information, it constitutes your consent to the use of the information for the purpose(s) stated at the time of collection.
-See the Privacy Act of 1974 (P.L.
-93-579) for more information on your rights under the Privacy Act.
-Except for the purposes described below, no other attempts are made to identify individual users while on the USPTO websites.
+When you voluntarily submit information, it constitutes your consent to the use of the information for the purposes stated at the time of collection.
+See the Privacy Act of 1974 for more information on your rights under the Privacy Act.
+Except for the purposes described below, no other attempts are made to identify individual users while on the USPTO website.
 Here is how we handle information about your visit to our website:

-The USPTO Web servers automatically collect and save the default information customarily logged by Web server software.
+USPTO web servers automatically collect and save the default information customarily logged by web server software.
 Specifically, the date and time, the originating IP address, the object requested, and the completion status of the request is collected and saved for each http request received by the server.
 We also use an authorized Google Analytics agent to collect comparable information on our behalf.